 Individual CS faculty members have little influence over the undergraduate admissions process, which is coordinated by the University's Office of Undergraduate Admission, not our department.
 I am happy to discuss CMU with interested students and meet with visitors.
 In order to ensure that you're connected to the faculty members best matching your interests, please begin by contacting the CS undergraduate program administrator, Catharine Fichtner.
 She can refer you to people inside and outside the department and arrange appointments as necessary.

-Applications to the CSD M.S. program (MSCS) are handled by a committee.
+Applications to the CSD course-based M.S. program (MSCS) are handled by a committee.
 Prospective students should start with the MSCS information page.

 Things to know about this program: